 In general, however, the likelihood of prostate cancer increases along with blood PSA levels.
 If a relatively high PSA level (approximately 4.0 ng/mL or above) is detected, most physicians recommend repeat testing supplemented by other noninvasive tests, such as an MRI scan, rather than immediately ordering a biopsy.

 Because the PSA test is imperfect and can sometimes lead to unnecessary testing and procedures, the decision to be tested should be made with the guidance of a trusted physician.
-If you have questions about PSA testing or prostate cancer PSA levels, you are encouraged to talk with an oncologist in the Urologic Oncology Program at Moffitt Cancer Center.
+If you have questions about PSA testing or prostate cancer PSA levels, you are encouraged to talk with an oncologist in the Genitourinary Oncology Program at Moffitt Cancer Center.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.
-We do not require referrals.